 Although often overlooked, Micah discloses that Messiah who fulfills the Davidic Covenant (the former dominion), “was to be revealed from Migdal Eder; the tower of the flock.”
 (1) Bible historian Alfred Edersheim suggests Migdal Eder—located on the northern outskirts of Bethlehem—was a watchtower used for the protection of temple flocks.

 The precise location is unknown.
 Some scholars believe Migdal Eder was a short distance from the main road linking Jerusalem to Bethlehem.
 Today, it is called the “Old Hebron Road” entering Bethlehem from the northeast.

 On the night of the Nativity, the sky burst into blinding light on the fields near Bethlehem.
 An angel spoke to the shepherds,

-While, there is no indication of angelic GPS or verbal directions to guide the shepherds to the manger, there is also no mention of confusion or frantic discussion concerning an extensive search for the newborn.
+While, there is no indication of angelic GPS to guide the shepherds to the manger, there is also no mention of confusion or frantic discussion about an extensive search for the newborn.

 The narrative candidly asserts, “And they came with haste and found Mary and Joseph, and the Babe lying in a manger” (Lk.
 2:16).